Shanaze Reade: Retirement and comeback

 In April 2017 Reade announced her retirement from competition, after she had been dropped from British Cycling's elite squad: in a 2021 interview she said this had forced her into retirement as British Cycling's medical team believed that she would not be able to compete at the Tokyo Olympics as she had had her shoulder operated on five times.

 After her retirement she became a fitness coach.
 However, the period after her retirement was marked by a bout of alcoholism and weight gain, which she was able to recover from after joining Alcoholics Anonymous.
 In August 2018 she returned to training at British Cycling, after being invited several times by performance director Stephen Park.
 In a January 2019 interview, Reade explained that she was returning to competition for "closure" after feeling that her physical and mental condition were sub-optimal at the time of her retirement, adding that she was now treating the sport as a hobby and not accepting funding for her cycling.
 That month she won the British National Team Sprint Championships alongside Blaine Ridge-Davis - her first national title in any discipline.
 However, a few days afterwards she was ruled out of selection for the 2019 UCI Track Cycling World Championships due to a rule changed which required competitors at the world championships to have competed in that season's World Cup: the team sprint squad that Team GB sent to the world championships was unable to secure qualification for the Olympics in the event.
 Reade subsequently retired from competition for a second time.
 She has stated that she was subsequently approached by the British Bobsleigh and Skeleton Association to enquire whether she would consider competing in bobsleigh with a view to being part of the British squad at the 2022 Winter Olympics, but that she had turned them down.

 Aside from fitness coaching, she also serves as West Midlands cycling and walking ambassador, and also acts as a brand ambassador for a number of companies including HSBC.
 In 2020 she was appointed as a co-opted member of the board of directors for the 2023 UCI Cycling World Championships in Glasgow and in June 2021 she was also announced as an ambassador for the 2023 Worlds.

+In 2026, Reade guest starred in the Makeover Challenge episode of RuPaul's Drag Race: UK vs. the World season three where they were paired with German drag queen The Only Naomy.